-Over the course of hiring peers, collecting data, and going back to the communities over 36 months, we learned that paying peers in community-based work is faced with ongoing challenges.
-As such, we partnered with professionals at the BCCDC to run a short study to develop payment standards for peer work at the BCCDC.
-From this, we co-developed Peer Peer in Community Based Work: an overview of considerations for equitable compensation (version 2).
-We were able to use support from the Peter Wall Institute to work with a graphic designer and professional printer to make all of the materials, including the Best Practice Guidelines and payment resources, more attractive, have a consistent look and be more accessible to others.
+Through hiring peers, collecting data, and returning to the communities over 36 months, we learned that paying peers in community-based work is faced with ongoing challenges.
+Thus we partnered with the BCCDC and ran a short study to develop payment standards for peer work at the BCCDC.
+From this, we co-developed Peer Payment Standards for short term engagements and updated the Paying Peers in Community Based Work: an overview of considerations for equitable compensation (version 2).
+With financial support from the Peter Wall Institute we worked with a graphic designer and professional printer to make the materials, including the Best Practice Guidelines and payment resources, more attractive, and have a consistent look.